Vikash2984/Python-fundamentals/README.md

 # Python-fundamentals
-This repository is dedicated to practicing basics of Python's characteristic syntax and a compliation snippets of exceptions of the same.
+This repository is dedicated to practicing basics of Python's characteristic syntax and a compliation of snippets of the exceptions of the same.